-Preparation for a Preprofessional Career in Architecture
+Preparation for a Career in Architecture

-Preparation for a Preprofessional Career in Planning
+Preparation for a Career in Planning

-The program prepares preprofessional undergraduate students for professional graduate study in planning.
+The program prepares undergraduate students for graduate study in planning or to enter the professional field as a designer.
 The practice of planning is currently not licensed in most states.
-Professional membership and certification is overseen by the American Planning Association (APA) and the American Institute of Certified Planners (AICP).
+Professional membership and certification are overseen by the American Planning Association (APA) and the American Institute of Certified Planners (AICP).

-Although students interested in entry-level positions in planning may find the BEnvD degree adequate, an advanced degree (MURP, PhD or other graduate planning focus) is highly desirable.
-Students primarily interested in professional practice should obtain a graduate degree in urban planning, in urban and regional planning, in urban planning and community development or in urban design.
+Although students interested in entry-level positions in planning may find the BEnvD degree adequate, an advanced degree (MURP, PhD or other graduate planning focus) is often desirable.
+Students primarily interested in professional practice often obtain a graduate degree in urban planning, in urban and regional planning, in urban planning and community development or in urban design.
 Students interested in teaching or research in planning should complete a PhD.

-Preparation for a Preprofessional Career in Landscape Architecture
+Preparation for a Career in Landscape Architecture

-Preparation for Preprofessional Opportunities in Design
+Preparation for a Career in Environmental Product of Design

 Facilities for the program are provided in the Environmental Design Building and at the Center for Innovation and Creativity (CINC) facility.